funcdfs/2020-2023-blog/docs/README.md

 ## This blog

+This blog has been established {{ dist_times }} .
 I built this blog using [Vue's](https://vuejs.org) static site generator [Vuepress](https://vuepress.vuejs.org/).
+Creative inspiration comes from the dark mode of WeChat.
-It's completely static (for now) and If you encounter problems in using vuepress, you can also ask me.
+It's completely static (for now) and If you encounter problems in using VuePress, you can also ask me.
-This blog has been established {{ dist_times }} .

 ## Hobby